 MGF-Format

-SIRIUS also supports the MGF (Mascot Generic Format).
-This file format was developed for peptide spectra for the mascot search engine.
-Each spectrum in a MGF file can contain many spectra each starting with and ending with .
-Peaks are again written as pairs of m/z and intensity values separated by whitespaces with one peak per line.
-Further meta information can be given as NAME=VALUE pairs.
-SIRIUS recognizes the following meta information:
+SIRIUS supports the MGF (Mascot Generic Format), initially developed for peptide spectra in the Mascot search engine.
+Each MGF file can contain multiple spectra, each beginning and ending with the BEGIN IONS and END IONS markers, respectively.
+Peaks are listed as pairs of m/z and intensity values, separated by whitespaces, with one peak per line.
+Additional meta-information can be included as NAME=VALUE pairs.
+SIRIUS recognizes the following meta-information:

-• PEPMASS: contains the measured mass of the ion (e.g. the parent peak)
+• PEPMASS: Indicates the measured mass of the ion (e.g., the parent peak)

-• CHARGE: contains the charge of the ion.
-As SIRIUS supports only single charged ions, this value can be either 1+ or 1-.
+• CHARGE: Specifies the charge of the ion.
+Since SIRIUS supports only singly charged ions, this value can be either 1+ or 1-.

-• MSLEVEL: should be 1 for MS spectra and 2 for MS/MS spectra.
-SIRIUS will treat higher values automatically as MS/MS spectra, although, it might be that it supports MSn spectra in future versions.
+• MSLEVEL: Indicates the type of spectrum; it should be 1 for MS spectra and 2 for MS/MS spectra.
+SIRIUS will automatically treat higher values as MS/MS spectra.

-This is an example for a MGF file:
+This is an example for an MGF file:

 BEGIN IONS